REGISTRATION NOW OPEN FOR 2026

 MASTERING THE SHOULDER™ SERIES MASTERING THE SHOULDER™ SERIES MASTERING THE SHOULDER™ SERIES

-Specialty MSK
+Specialty MSK Physiotherapy

 Mastering the Shoulder™ Series offers the most comprehensive shoulder training available based on specialty clinical practice and multidisciplinary care.

-MSK CLINICAL TRAINING
+ADVANCED MSK TRAINING

 what you'll learn